CPU-Destraux/VisualAudio/README.md

 # VisualAudio
-A python program to visualize audio input
+This program uses python's OpenCV, Numpy, and PyAudio to build a spectrogram from a sound stream.